burkostya/node-unrar/README.md

 `npm install unrar`

-You must have `unrar` tool in the path
+You must have `unrar` tool in the path.
+For windows download from http://www.rarlab.com/rar_add.htm

 ## Example